sanger-pathogens/snp-sites/README.md

 All the SNP sites in a format for RAxML and other tree building applications.

 # Installation
 There are a few ways to install snp-sites.
-The simpliest way is using apt (Debian/Ubuntu), HomeBrew (OSX) or LinuxBrew.
+The simpliest way is using apt (Debian/Ubuntu), Bioconda, HomeBrew (OSX) or LinuxBrew.

 * Linux - Ubuntu/Debian
 * Linux - CentOS/RHEL
 * Linux - using LinuxBrew
 * OSX - using HomeBrew
+* OSX/Linux - using Bioconda
 * OSX/Linux - from source
 * OSX/Linux - from a release tarball
 * Windows/OSX/Linux - using a Virtual Machine
+* Windows/OSX/Linux - using Docker

 ## Linux - Ubuntu/Debian
 If you have a recent version of Ubuntu or Debian then you can install it using apt.